bryantto08/Productivity-App/README.md

 (__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Tasks, WeeklyLists, and Notes The application will store Users, Lists and Items
+The application will store Users, Tasks, WeeklyLists, and Notes

 * users can have multiple lists (via references)
 * each list can have multiple items (by embedding)